 Currie's Woods is the place name for the southernmost part of Jersey City's Greenville section, north of City Line between Bayonne and Jersey City.
-Named for James Currie (1800-1870), a prominent citizen who served on the first Township Committee of Greenville in 1863, he owned about 100 acres on the site that bears his name.
+Named after James Currie (1800-1870), a prominent citizen who served on the first Township Committee of Greenville in 1863, he owned about 100 acres on the site that bears his name.
 It formerly included the western stretch of the Currie Estate from Old Bergen Road over to Newark Bay.

 This parcel of land remained unimproved for many years due to the uneven topography and numerous rocky outcrops, which made it unsuitable for agriculture.
-The Currie homestead, where Currie and his family lived, and its surrounding farmlands were actually situated further east on the shores of the Upper New York Bay along Greenville's eastern waterfront.
+The homestead, where James Currie and his family lived, and its surrounding farmlands were situated farther east on the Upper New York Bay shore along Greenville's eastern waterfront.

 During the late nineteenth century, residents came to appreciate Currie's Woods for its unspoiled natural beauty.
 Its scenic combination of woodland, rocky shore, and dunes provided a pleasant backdrop for picnicking, swimming, walking, or ice skating.

 A 1908 article in the Evening Journal describes the lure and popularity of Currie's Woods in the following complimentary statement: ". . . nearly every pleasant day in the summer both artist and photographer can be seen here busy with brush and camera.
 That the beauties of the place are appreciated by others is shown by the large crowds of people that visit it during the summer months.
 From all sections of the city, these people come to ramble through the woods and enjoy the cool breezes blowing in from Newark Bay.
 No matter how sultry the weather may be in lower Jersey City, the shore front at Curries' Woods is always fanned by cool breezes. . . .
 The beach at this point is the finest for bathing purposes to be found on Newark Bay" (23 April 1908).